Fangoling/bachelor-thesis/content/proposal/objective.typ

 Building on the idea of improving the usability of terminals, this thesis seeks to address current limitations by proposing a comprehensive plan to implement AI assistance into the terminal of the Theia IDE.

-We will implement the proposed statement in these steps:
+We will implement the proposed system in these steps:
 1. Intelligently process command output
 2. Explain errors with suggested remediation steps
 3. Enable natural language input